AVJdataminer/content_dev/Intro_python_jupyter.md

 ![JupyterLab Error] ()

 ## Magic Commands
 There are some add-ons to Ipython known as Magic Comands that are meant to solve common problems faced by users of the kernel.
-Some examples include; running an external script, timeing a function, and plotting matplotlib figures inline for viewing.
+Some examples include; running an external script `%run myscript.py`, timing a function `%time, and plotting matplotlib figures inline for viewing.

 ## Welcome to Jupyter